DarekParodia/FileToVideo/README.md

 - `-i, --input-file`: Specifies the input file path.
 (Required)
 - `-o, --output-file`: Defines the output video file path.
 (Required)
-- `-f, --ffmpeg-path`: Path to the FFmpeg executable.
-(Required unless FFmpeg is in PATH)
 - `-d, --decode`: Decode mode flag.
 When set, the tool operates in decode mode.
 - `-w, --width`: Set the width of the generated video.
 - `-h, --height`: Set the height of the generated video.